Perry Haddock

 Now retired from a career as fine arts teacher and school counsellor, Perry has taken the opportunity to add travelling to his agenda, and has discovered new subjects and experiences to add to his palette, ranging from Italian coastal bays to Paris rooftops and Newfoundland meadows.

-Perry is a signature member (AFCA) of the Federation of Canadian Artists and Landscape Artists International, and an active member of the B.C.
+Perry is a signature member (SFCA) of the Federation of Canadian Artists Artists International, and an active member of the B.C.
 Art Teachers' Association.